 - If you eat these foods you will be sick, or fat.- You are so timid. - Look at you being so angry! - You're just like your father/mother..."

-Life was just hard and strict for reasons I never could understand or accept.
+Life was in some ways hard and strict for reasons I could never understand or accept.

 In my despair and limitations, I quite early found my way to transform my everyday struggles with art, especially drawing and later on the medium of animation.
-Creating stories with characters I was entirely free to make up, whose movements I could entirely control was fun for a while but never really brought me the feeling of freedom and power I was searching for.
+Creating stories with characters I was entirely free to make up, whose movements and stories I could entirely control was fun for a while but never really brought me the feeling of freedom and content I was searching for.